Architecture of Valencia, Spain

 Valencia is now the third-largest city in Spain, just behind Madrid and Barcelona.
 Renowned for its beaches, cuisine, and architecture, the city is among Spain’s top destinations.
 Valencia is home to some incredible works of modern architecture, such as the City of Arts and Sciences, a massive building complex that was designed by Santiago Calatrava.

 Founded by the Roman Empire in 138 BCE, the city was originally known as Valentia.
-But since Valencia was small when compared to others cities in the region, there aren’t a lot of impressive Roman Ruins like you see elsewhere in Spain.
+But since Valencia was small when compared to other cities in the region, there aren’t a lot of impressive Roman Ruins like you see elsewhere in Spain.
 After the fall of the Roman Empire Valencia later prospered during the period of Moorish rule in the Iberian Peninsula.
 However, because Valencia was later retaken by the Aragonese King James I in 1238 CE, few traces of original Moorish Architecture remain.

 Maps Data: Google, © 2021 CNES / Inst.
 Geogr.
 Nacional